 Appointment to Wolfson

-In 1965 he was appointed Reader in Jewish Studies in Oxford and a Fellow of Iffley (soon to be Wolfson), and he remained a devoted member of the College for the rest of his life.
-He was one of the last remaining Iffley Fellows who had witnessed the creation of Wolfson from the beginning.
+In 1965 Vermes was appointed Reader in Jewish Studies in Oxford and a Fellow of Iffley College (soon to be Wolfson).
+He played a pivotal role in the negotiations that led to the creation of Wolfson College, and was instrumental in securing funds from Wolfson Foundation and in creating a democratic vision for the College.
+He invited a number of exceptional Fellows and Visiting Scholars to Wolfson, and remained a devoted member of the College for the rest of his life.
+At the time of his death in May 2013, Vermes was one of the last remaining Iffley Fellows who had witnessed the creation of Wolfson from the beginning.

 His output was hardly diminished after retirement from his university post in 1991.
 A series of studies sought to clarify his views on the significance of Jesus within Judaism.
 He produced an edition of the fragments of the Community Rule from Cave 4, in collaboration with Philip Alexander, with exemplary speed and accuracy.
 Among his many later publications were a series of studies of central elements of the Jesus story (on the nativity, passion, and resurrection), and, most recently, a history of Christianity from its origins to the fourth century.